gzeinnumer/MyLibDirectory/README_2.md

 #
 #### Step 2.
 Create File
-If you has grand your permission, now run function `onSuccessCheckPermitions` inside `onRequestPermissionsResult` :
+If you has granted your permission, now run function `onSuccessCheckPermitions` inside `onRequestPermissionsResult` :

 ```java